josephinechoi/josephinechoi.github.io/index.md

 * Lab 7

     Lab 7, part 2 was the second of my favorites since we have to come up with code in order to calculate the game of Blackjack.
 Looking back at the code, I was able to write many bool functions depending on the category of cards.
-THe fun part was testing whether the code worked by inputting numbers and letters that represented the cards and testing the calculations.
+The fun part was testing whether the code worked by inputting numbers and letters that represented the cards and testing the calculations.

 * Lab 11